OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-worksheets.md

 > [!NOTE]
 > `AutoFilter` is currently available only in public preview. [!INCLUDE [Information about using preview APIs](../includes/using-excel-preview-apis.md)]

-An [AutoFilter]((/javascript/api/excel/excel.autofilter) applies data filters across a range within the worksheet.
+An [AutoFilter](/javascript/api/excel/excel.autofilter) applies data filters across a range within the worksheet.
 This is created with `Worksheet.autoFilter.apply`, which has the following parameters:

-- `range`: The range, specified as either a `Range` object or a string, to which the filter is applied.
+- `range`: The range to which the filter is applied, specified as either a `Range` object or a string.
 - `columnIndex`: The zero-based column index against which the filter criteria is evaluated.
 - `criteria`: A [FilterCriteria](/javascript/api/excel/excel.filtercriteria) object determining which rows should be filtered based on the column's cell.